Sanctuary Garden

 Attunement is the act of allowing space and grace for someone else to call themselves home.

-In the Garden, we practice this with ourselves first.
+Here, we practice this with ourselves first.

-Inside the Garden, you reconnect with:
+Inside the Garden, we reconnect with:

-• Your internal yes
+Our internal yes

-• Your internal no
+Our internal no

-• The wisdom you were forced to abandon
+The wisdom we were forced to abandon

-The you before survival took the lead.
+The "us" before survival took the lead.

 THE DOOR ONLY OPENS FROM THE INSIDE